kwdunaway/WGBS_Tools/README.md

    ```
    wgbs_tools add_genome --help
    ```

-1. Download and decompress your genome's fasta file.
-You can find many using the UCSC download page: http://hgdownload.cse.ucsc.edu/downloads.html

-1. Create a BS Seeker2 index from the fasta file.
-See [BS-Seeker2](https://github.com/BSSeeker/BSseeker2) for instructions.

 1. Edit or create your own *info.yaml* file.
 See [info.yaml](#infoyaml) and [add_genome](#add_genome) for more details.